Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 'If I Die, It May Not Be An Accident': Missing Mother Left Behind Chilling Will

 Susan Cox Powell's husband, Josh, attempted to murder their children with a hatchet before rigging the house to explode.

 While investigating the 2009 disappearance of 28-year-old mother of two Susan Cox Powell, detectives in West Valley City, Utah, made a startling discovery.
-Inside a safety deposit box kept secret from her husband, 33-year-old Joshua Powell, Susan had left a letter to her friends and family titled, "Last will and testament of Susan Powell.”
-Dated June 28, 2008, the letter contained an ominous message that led investigators to take a closer look Joshua.
+Inside a safety deposit box kept secret from her husband, 33-year-old Josh Powell, Susan had left a letter to her friends and family titled, "Last will and testament of Susan Powell.”
+Dated June 28, 2008, the letter contained an ominous message that led investigators to take a closer look Josh.

 Susan's will, as well as other mysterious aspects of her vanishing, will be covered in the two-night special "The Disappearance of Susan Cox Powell," premiering Saturday, May 4 and Sunday, May 5 at 7/6c on Oxygen.

 According to a search warrant affidavit cited by The Seattle Times, Susan wrote in her will that if she died, "it may not be an accident, even if it looks like one.”
 That affidavit stated that Susan "does not trust her husband and that he has threatened to destroy her if they get divorced and her children will not have a mother and father."
 Local station KIMA TV also reported that Susan wrote, "I want it documented somewhere that there is extreme turmoil in our marriage."